apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 );
 ```

-Or to connect to Hive data stored in JuiceFS:
+Or to connect to Hive data stored on JuiceFS:

 ```sql
 CREATE CATALOG hive PROPERTIES (